'American Hustle,' 'Wolf of Wall Street' lead MTV Movie Awards nods

+BRIEF-Goldman Sachs says CEO's 2016 total compensation was $22 mln - SEC filing

+* Chairman and CEO Lloyd C. Blankfein's 2016 total compensation was $22 million - SEC filing

-LOS ANGELES Crime caper "American Hustle" and financial greed tale "The Wolf of Wall Street" each landed eight nominations for the MTV Movie Awards on Thursday, edging out dystopian saga "The Hunger Games: Catching Fire" and comedy "We're the Millers."
+LOS ANGELES, March 6 Crime caper "American Hustle" and financial greed tale "The Wolf of Wall Street" each landed eight nominations for the MTV Movie Awards on Thursday, edging out dystopian saga "The Hunger Games: Catching Fire" and comedy "We're the Millers."

 "Hustle" and "Wolf," which each went home from Sunday's Oscars empty handed, will have a shot at redemption at the unbuttoned MTV event that hands out golden, popcorn-shaped trophies in categories like best kiss and best fight scene.